Controller identification and contact details

 A person whose data is processed by any of the Conseq Group companies is also referred hereinbelow as a “data subject”.

-A data subject has the right to object to the processing of personal data at any time.
+A data subject has the right at any time to object to the processing of personal data which is carried out for the legitimate interest of the controller.
 Where personal data is processed for direct marketing purposes, the data subject has the right to object at any time to the processing of personal data concerning him or her for such marketing, and the controller will then terminate the processing of such personal data for direct marketing purposes.

 A data subject has the right to ask Conseq Group to confirm whether it is processing personal data concerning the data subject.
 Where Conseq Group processes the personal data of a data subject, the data subject has the right to access such personal data and to receive information on the purpose of the processing, the categories of personal data concerned, the recipients of the personal data, the planned processing period, and the data subject’s rights in relation to the processing of personal data.